Willeede/thinkalike_project/docs/README.md

 # ThinkAlike: Connect with Purpose

-**Tagline:** Connecting Like-Minded Individuals
+** Connecting Like-Minded Individuals

 ## What is ThinkAlike?

 ThinkAlike is an open-source platform designed to foster genuine human connections through ethical technology and user empowerment.
 We're building a system that goes beyond superficial online interactions, helping users discover themselves, connect with like-minded individuals, build meaningful relationships, and contribute to a better future.
 We leverage AI to enhance human connection, *not* to replace it, always prioritizing transparency, user agency, and ethical data handling.
 ThinkAlike is more than an app; it's a movement towards a more human-centered digital world, built on the principles of "Enlightenment 2.0."

 ## Key Features